Skip to Main Content

 • Is additional specialist expertise (or training for existing staff) required?

-• Will the project require specialized hardware or software in addition to existing provisions by PolyU?
+• Will the project require special hardware or software in addition to existing provisions by PolyU?

 • Will charges be applied by data repositories?